Fourth Sunday after the Epiphany

 I'll be honest, if I'm listening to Micah, I am not immediately going, 'oh, okay, yes I am all down with this.'
 I can imagine a few schools of thought (and to be clear I am just using my extrabiblical imagination here, in ways that I would be pretty likely to respond):

 • Look, everyone around here knows God brought us out of Egypt.
 But so much since then has been awful!
 The Assyrians are literally tearing through the countryside now.
 I mean, I get that Egypt was bad, but that was 500 years ago.
 I don't know those people, I don't know anyone who ever knew those people, and it's my heritage but it really just feels like an unimaginably long time ago.
 As an American am I grateful for the founding of Roanoke in the 1500s - I suppose so?
-But half a millenium seems so very far removed from my reality, and if some King of Britain stopped by and asked me about it I am not exactly likely to kowtow.
+But half a millennium seems so very far removed from my reality, and if some King of Britain stopped by and asked me about it I am not exactly likely to kowtow.

 • God, need I remind you, is the majestic ruler, the one true God who is over all.
 Just judge, powerful ally, God of David and Solomon, literal wisdom.
 What do these mountains have to do with anything?
 The temple is the footstool of God, these mountains are just little pebbles.
 God, the real God, could judge us directly - why should we bother pleading our case to some nonsensical third party Earth god?
 Isn't God always casting down the high places?
-Set th mountains in judgement of us, God's own people, indeed.
+Set the mountains in judgement of us, God's own people, indeed.

 Okay so that's not me walking humbly, but I can definitely imagine the indignation when I read this passage not quite 3 millennia on.
 Is it any wonder that Jerusalem stoned the prophets?
 I take it on faith that Micah was, in fact, a prophet - as do actual Hebrew and Christian scholars, to be clear - so I'm just going to gloss over my own weakness in discernment and play with these thoughts for a while.